lutece-platform/lutece-dev-plugin-example/README.md

-*
-In the “lutece-TP-1.0.0-SNAPSHOT” folder, go to /WEB-INF/conf/ and edit the db.properties file.
-Rename database used for site in “lutece_pwizard” by modifying portal.url property :
+* In the “lutece-TP-1.0.0-SNAPSHOT” folder, go to /WEB-INF/conf/ and edit the db.properties file.
+Rename database used for site in “lutece_pwizard” by modifying portal.url property : `portal.url=jdbc:mysql://localhost/lutece_pwizard?autoReconnect=true&useUnicode=yes&characterEncoding=utf8`
- `portal.url=jdbc:mysql://localhost/lutece_pwizard?autoReconnect=true&useUnicode=yes&characterEncoding=utf8`
-*
-Also modify portal.password property with password of your mysql server :
+* Also modify portal.password property with password of your mysql server : `portal.user=root`  `portal.password=motdepasse`
- `portal.user=root`  `portal.password=motdepasse`
-*
-Execute Ant script for database initialization :
+* Execute Ant script for database initialization : `ant -f [path]/MyNamePlugin-TP/target/lutece-TP-1.0.0-SNAPSHOT/WEB-INF/sql/build.xml`
- `ant [path]/MyNamePlugin-TP/target/lutece-TP-1.0.0-SNAPSHOT/WEB-INF/sql/build.xml`

 A new database named “lutece_pwizard” is now created on the local MySql server.